YuriDevAT/search-a11y/README.md

 ## Project Structure

-This project is a "monorepo" containing two separate applications:
+This project contains two separate applications:

 *   `frontend/`: A simple, performant user interface built with HTML, CSS, and vanilla JavaScript.
 *   `backend/`: A Node.js script responsible for fetching, parsing, and indexing the article data into Algolia.